sodabubblewine/sodabubblewine.github.io/README.md

 ## HOW VALIDITY, CONSISTENCY, IMPLICATION, AND EQUIVALENCE WORK

 Predicates are
-1. valid, recall, waow each substitution of lexicon for supplemented lexicon in them, i.e. suplemented lexical substitution (SLS), denotes everywhere,
+1. valid waow each substitution of lexicon for supplemented lexicon in them, i.e. suplemented lexical substitution (SLS), denotes everywhere,
 2. consistent waow their negation is nonvalid (some of their SLSs denote somewhere),
 3. implied by others waow the conjunction of their self (the conclusion) with the negation of the other (the premise) is nonconsistent (each of their SLSs denotes where the same of the other does), and
 4. equivalent to others waow they are mutually implicative (each of their SLSs denotes waow the same of the other does).